 “So, God cannot show miracles in my life?
 Is that what you say?”

 “I don’t know…If your leg is cut off after an accident, can it grow again?
 No – such miracles may never happen.
 But god may give you wisdom to use artificial limb….”

-“As per my understanding, god (if exists in personal form) is like an honest judge.
+“As per my understanding, God (if exists in personal form) is like an honest judge.
 God can’t change the cosmic law of karma.
 He is the sole guardian of the law.
-However, just like any judge, the god can use his/her “mano-dharma” and move about the destiny.
-God may increase the stipulated bandwidth of the destiny (pre-pone or post-pone it) for later time or may be next birth” I have to honour her conditioning of belief in pesonal god.
+However, just like any judges in our legal system, the God can use his/her “power” and move about the destiny.
+God may increase the stipulated bandwidth of the destiny (pre-pone or post-pone it) for later time or may be next birth,” I said as I had to honour her conditioning – the belief in a personal God.

 “Uday, it sounds bit complicated – these are alien ideas for me.
 Can you explain it in layman’s terms?”

-“A raw example would be your fixed deposit in the bank.
-Your accumulated punya (good deeds) is a fixed deposit.
-When something bad happens, you would pray to god.
-So, god may withdraw the accumulated FD to support you for the time being.
+“A raw example would be your fixed deposit (FD) or very long-term fund deposit in the bank.
+Let’s compare your accumulated punya (good deeds) to the FC.
+When something bad happens, you would pray to God.
+So, the same way you withdraw your FD, God may withdraw the accumulated Punya to support you for the time being.
 But there could be an issue similar to the pre-mature withdrawal of a FD.
 You may not get full benefit of your punya if you try to alter the destiny…This is my understanding” I said.

 “So, my life is hopeless?
 Is it because of previous bad karma that I suffer?
 My prayers won’t be heard?”